um-acs/acs_docs/docs/clusters/general-usage/5-jobs/8-scripts.rst

 used by that job. ***Without prior authorization, any jobs using a number other than 16 will be rejected from the parallel queue.***
-**Reserve enough memory for your jobs.** Memory reservations are per core.
+**Reserve enough memory for your jobs.** Memory reservations are per job.
 Parallel job performance may be affected, or even interrupted, by other badly-configured jobs running on the same host.

 **Example script for Intel/Intel MPI**